 Production | Exhibition Grant

-Building on the Swiss Institute’s long history of providing a platform for emerging artists, ONE FOR ALL is a new exhibition series featuring five solo exhibitions by five international artists.
-Each artist will present a single newly commissioned artwork created for the gallery space.
-On view for one month, each presentation represents the artist’s first institutional solo show in the United States.
-The rapid rhythm framework of ONE FOR ALL provides an unprecedented platform to highlight, support, and promote new talent.
+Building on the Swiss Institute’s long history of providing a platform for emerging artists, ONE FOR ALL was a new initiative consisting of an exhibition series featuring five solo exhibitions by five international artists.
+Each artist presented a single newly commissioned artwork created for the gallery space.
+On view for one month, each presentation represented the artist’s first institutional solo show in the United States.
+The rapid rhythm framework of ONE FOR ALL provided an unprecedented platform to highlight, support, and promote new talent.
 VIA Art Fund is proud to be the 2015 presenting sponsor for the series.
-Participating artists include Thomas Julier, Dora Budor, Yves Scherer, Andrea Crespo, Nancy Lupo, and Olga Balema.
+Participating artists included Thomas Julier, Dora Budor, Yves Scherer, Andrea Crespo, Nancy Lupo, and Olga Balema.

 To learn more, visit The Swiss Institute for Contemporary Art.